-This indicator calls for the integration of the standards, highlighting that questions and tasks must be text-based to reflect the requirements of Reading Standard 1 (by requiring the use of textual evidence to support valid inferences from the text).
-Questions and tasks that are based on evidence from texts and text sets should be specific to the text (i.e., not "generic" questions that could be asked about any text).
+This indicator calls for the integration of the standards, highlighting that questions and tasks must be text-based to reflect the requirements of Reading Standard 1 (by requiring use of textual evidence to support valid inferences from the text).
+Questions and tasks that are based on evidence from texts.
+In K-2, students are expected to ask and answer questions about key details, but not yet cite explicitly from the text.